-No set date Must reply by May 1st or within Other: weeks if notified thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: June 15th \$200.00 Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to p oostpone enrollmer nt after admission?
-X NO If yes, maximum period of postponeme nt: - C19 Early admission of high school stude ents Yes No Does your institution allow high school students one year or more before high - 100 X C20 Common Application: Question remov ved from CDS.
-(Init tiated during 2006-2007 cycle) C21-C22: Early Decision and E arly Action Pla ns C21 Early Decision Does your institution offer an early deci students to apply and be notified of an notification date and that asks students first-year applicants for fall enrollment? admission decision to commit to atten well in advance of the regular Yes No X If "yes," please complete the following: First or only early decision plan closing First or only early decision plan notifica Other early decision plan closing date Other early decision plan notification date tion date For the Fall 2022 entering class: Number of early decision applications r Number of applicants admitted under e Please provide significant details about arly decision plan C22 Early action Yes No Do you have a nonbinding early action admission decision well in advance of t commit to attending your college?
-X If "yes," please complete the following: Early action closing date Early action notification date - Is your early action plan a "restrictive" p olan undar which w ou limit atudanta from applica Yes No to other early plans? nan unuer willen ye ou iiinit stuuents Ironi appiying
+X Must reply by (date): No set date Must reply by May 1st or within Other: Deadline for housing deposit (MMD 15-Jun Amount of housing deposit: \$ 200 Refundable if student does not enroll?
+Yes, in full Yes, in part No hereafter C18 Deferred admission V N Does your institution allow students to postpone enrollment after admission?
+Yes X No If yes, maximum period of postponement: C19 Early admission of high school students Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
+Yes No X C20 Common Application: Question removed from CDS.
+(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
+Yes No X C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х